Multimedia Entrance Exam

 Contributor-Level 10

 The GMCET or Global Media Common Entrance Test is an all-South Asia Mass Communication entrance exam that is conducted for the admisison of qualified candidates into to various participating universities across India which offer Journalism and Mass Communication courses.
-From 2021 onwards, the exam will be conducted by the Global Media Education Council (GMEC).
+It is conducted by the Global Media Education Council (GMEC).

 New answer posted